Weinberg Angle, Neutron Abundance in BBN, and Lifetime: Primordial Neutron Concentration

 For the reverse reaction, the Lorentz invariant transition probability per unit time and unit volume corresponding to the given reactions can also be written as above

 where the reaction rates are given by

-In Fig.~\ref{RelaxationRate_fig} we show the thermal reaction rates as a function of temperature $T\geqslant0.01$\,MeV for normal strength of WI with Weinberg angle $\sin\theta_\mathrm{W}^2=0.223$.
+In Fig.~\ref{RelaxationRate_fig} we show the thermal reaction rates as a function of temperature $T\geqslant0.01$\,MeV for normal strength of WI with Weinberg angle $\sin^2\theta_\mathrm{W}=0.223$.
 We observe the following \begin{itemize} \item \textbf{Thermal equilibrium epoch:}\\ When $T>1$\,MeV, weak interaction rates between neutron and proton dominate Hubble rate.
 Since expansion of the Universe is \lq slow\rq\ the neutron and proton abundances are in thermal equilibrium.
-Looking closer we see that the neutron-to-proton conversion decouples (becomes smaller compared to Hubble expansion) at temperature $T\simeq 0.8$\,MeV and the proton-to-neutron conversion decouples at $T\simeq 1.3$\,MeV. \item \textbf{Hubble dominance kinetic epoch:}\\ Below above boundaries, in the range $1.0>T>0.05$\,MeV, the dominant rate is the Hubble expansion rate.
+Looking closer we see that the neutron-to-proton conversion decouples (becomes smaller compared to Hubble expansion) at temperature $T\simeq 0.8$\,MeV and the proton-to-neutron conversion decouples at $T\simeq 1.3$\,MeV.
+The magenta curve $\Gamma_{pe\bar\nu\to n}$ shows the three-body back-reaction rate~\req{eq:nprodG} can be seen well below all other rates. \item \textbf{Hubble dominance kinetic epoch:}\\ Below above boundaries, in the range $1.0>T>0.05$\,MeV, the dominant rate is the Hubble expansion rate.
 In this temperature window we could naively expect that the neutron abundance only dilutes due to Universe expansion considering that all conversion reactions are smaller than the Hubble expansion rate $H$.
 In this regime, attention must be paid to the exact value of $H$ as we encounter the transition between Hubble parameter being determined by energy density contributions of photons, neutrinos, and electrons/positrons to contributions from only photons and neutrinos driven by the smooth disappearance of $e^\pm$-pairs. \item \textbf{Neutron decay dominated epoch:}\\ When $0.05>T>0.01$\,MeV (and below), the dominant rate is the neutron decay rate, the neutron abundance is decreased by neutron decay in the primordial Universe. \end{itemize} In summary, there is a well-defined sequence of dominant here relevant reaction rates as the Universe cools.
 To accurately understand the evolution of neutron abundance in the primordial Universe, it is essential to analyze the corresponding kinetic evolution equations in detail.